Theme toggle

 Challenging the Path

 This is age dysphoria.
-When you wish you were younger, or that you feel know that you should be younger, yet your body decided to age anyways.
-(I was inspired by the wording here.)
-Like with gender dysphoria, your identity differs from how your body changed.
+When you wish you were younger, or that you feel know that you should be younger, yet your body decided to age anyways, that's age dysphoria.¹ Like with gender dysphoria, your identity differs from how your body developed.
 Your physical body does not equal who you ought to be.

 For me, it's this great, great desire to be a kid.
 I want to be under 4 feet tall.
-I want to be a child, to be seen as a little girl.
+I want to be a child, to be seen as a little little girl.
 While my feelings are on the younger side—many with age dysphoria feel like teenagers—it's this same incompatibility.
-Our identity is younger than the body, and we wish we could physically regress.
+Our identity is younger than the body, and we wish we could physically regress permanently.

 From this point onward, I will refer to people younger than 18 as chronological children, and those older as chronological adults.
-This language is helpful, because the difference between myself and chronological children of course exist, as much as I hate it.
+This language is helpful, because the difference between myself and chronological children of course exist, as much as I hate to admit it.
 I have far more intellectual capabilities thanks to the adult-developed sections of my brain.
-But calling myself an adult is very dysphoric for me.
+And in this current body, I'm much physically stronger.
+But calling myself an adult is extremely dysphoric for me.
 So I only refer to myself as a chronological adult.
+I'm a kid.
+I know that.

 And So We Play

 Welcome to Found in the Berry Patch.
 Here I will talk all about age dysphoria.
 I'll discuss the struggles of feeling like a little kid in a world that asks you to be productive.
-I'll explore the wider age incongruity communities, such as age regression and ABDL communities, and explore how they differ from (or are perhaps experiencing) age dysphoria.
+I'll explore the wider age-nonconformity communities, such as age regression and ABDL, and explore how they differ from (or are perhaps experiencing) age dysphoria.
 And I'll also journal about my own hopes and dreams and my own healing process as a childhood trauma survivor.

-If this topic is new to you, thanks for reading.
-I know it can seem out there and totally against societal norms, but I believe it will become more well-known over time.
+If this topic is new to you, thanks so much for reading.
+I know it can seem out there and totally against societal norms, but I believe age dysphoric will become more well-known over time.
 When I joined r/nevergrewup in 2023, it had 4,000 members.
 Now it's over 11,000.
-If you wish to read more about age dsyphoria. before my next posts, check out this page.
+If you wish to read more about age dsyphoria before my next posts, check out this page.

 I know that age dysphoria will be an official diagnosis in the DSM someday.
-I know this because I experience it, and so do many others.
+I know this because I experience it, and so do so many others.
 I want to do my own small part in documenting what being age dysphoric is like in its early knowledge awareness.
 I also want a space to be unapologetically me.
+I think I've finally found that.
 Until next time,

 Keep picking those berries~ 🫐🍓🍇